 The propane tanks are stored in the fiberglass propane tank housing located at the front of your travel trailer.
-Your Oliver comes standard with two 20 pound propane tanks.
+Your Oliver comes standard with two 20 pound propane tanks or you may have upgraded to two 30 pound propane tanks.